<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[Joaquimma Anna]]></dc:creator>

-<guid isPermaLink="false">https://www.ntrmin.org/?p=4358</guid>
+<guid isPermaLink="false">https://www.ntrmin.org/?p=7002</guid>

-<p>The post <a href="https://www.ntrmin.org/what-does-the-bible-say-about-motherhood/">What Does The Bible Say About Motherhood</a> appeared first on <a href="https://www.ntrmin.org">ntrmin.org</a>.</p>
+<p>The post <a href="https://www.ntrmin.org/church-and-revival-campaign-communication-keeping-everyone-informed/">Church and Revival Campaign Communication: Keeping Everyone Informed</a> appeared first on <a href="https://www.ntrmin.org">ntrmin.org</a>.</p>

 ]]></description>